nelvadas/microservices-with-openshift/lab4/README.md

 ]
 ```

+The dependent account microservice is now ready, In the next section we will implement and setup a customer microservice with a dependency on msa-acount.

 ##  Customer  Microservice with Hystrix dependency <a name="updatepersonne"></a>

+The customer Microserice agrgregate details from both msa-personne and msa-account to provide a single customer view.
+We will implement remote calls to msa-personne and msa-account using Circuit breaker pattern so that whenenver the msa-account or msa-personne
+becomes unavailable, the msa-customer relies on local function calls to provide a fallback and avoid cascade failures.

 ### EnableCircuitBreaker and HystrixCommand<a name="hystrixintegration"></a>

 ### Deployment in Openshift<a name="openshiftdeployment"></a>